 - Ideal for teams with good possession and can deal with the ball under pressure.

 - Provides a greater presence in the middle third, which helps teams create opportunities deeper in their attacking half.

-- Offers two strikers who can combine up tp.
+- It offers two strikers who can combine up top.

-- Supports the backline via a holding midfielder, which helps prevent counterattacks.
+- It supports the backline via a holding midfielder, which helps prevent counterattacks.

 Weaknesses of a 4-1-3-2 Soccer Formation

 While this formation does offer a great attacking presence, it is not without drawbacks.
 Here are some weaknesses of a 4-1-3-2 formation:

 - The outside backs must be very fit and willing to join the attack.

 - As there is only one defensive midfielder, it can be difficult for this formation to defend against others with three strikers.

 - Typically, the “3” central midfielders play relatively narrow (forming a diamond with the 1 defensive mid).
 This leaves the flanks more easily exposed.

 - The midfield players are split into two different zones, with a large gap between the outside backs and left/right midfielders.

 - This formation can be quickly exposed in a fast counterattack.